 The Eating Disorders Coalition advances the recognition of eating disorders as a public health priority throughout the United States.
 There are two main avenues for addressing eating disorders policies at the federal level.
 The first is to incorporate eating disorders into already existing and moving initiatives.
 The second avenue is to help define the Congressional agenda by advocating for the drafting and introduction of new bills that improve the lives of people who are affected by eating disorders.
-The EDC used this latter avenue to work with leaders in both the House and Senate to introduce the bipartisan Anna Westin Act of 2015 (H.R.
-2515; S. 1865).
-For details about the introductions of the Anna Westin Act, please refer to the EDC’s press releases.

 CURRENT POLICY EFFORTS